vatesfr/xen-orchestra/docs/restapi.md

 ## The future

-We are improving and adding features in the REST API step by step.
+We are adding features and improving the REST API step by step.
 If you have interesting use cases or feedback, please ask directly at <https://xcp-ng.org/forum/category/12/xen-orchestra>